AmsterGet/ui-kit/src/components/dropdown/README.md

 Automatic positioning is used according to the no space strategy.
 Dropdown will be positioned to the upside of the screen if there is not enough space on the downside.

+### List width limitation

+When the _isListWidthLimited_ option is set to true, the width of the dropdown list is restricted to a maximum of 384px.
+Default value is false.